rubyforgood/rubyforgood.org--old/sponsors.md

 ###### **Gold**

-\$4,000
+\$1,000

 <div class="btn-wrapper">
 <a href="mailto:{{ site.data.constants.contact_email }}?subject=Gold Sponsorship" class="btn btn-sm btn-primary">3 Available</a>
 </div>

-- Large logo on the conference homepage.
+- Large logo on the conference homepage
 - Listed on the website
 - Mention on Twitter
-- Option to pass out swag at the event
 - Two tickets to attend the conference

 </div>